Consider what the employer may find valuable

-Employers are searching for applicants that can offer a new insight, skill set, or willingness to help them meet their company objectives.
-Take the time to read the job description closely to look for specifics on particular tasks that the boss is hoping the new hire can achieve, and consider the skills you have that match these requirements.
+Employers are searching for applicants that can offer a new insight, skill set and help them achieve their goals.
+Take the time to read the job description closely to look for specifics on particular tasks that the boss is hoping the new hire can achieve and think about the skills that meet these needs.

-Consider occasions where you were good in former jobs or when your boss appreciated or paid you.
+Consider times when you were good in former jobs or when your boss appreciated or paid you.
 What did you do to get noticed?
 What attributes, talents, or abilities led to your success?
-Whatever you did, it’s possible that other companies will value in a new hire as well.
+Whatever you did, it’s possible that other companies will value a new hire as well.

-A highly gifted salesperson, for example, may have experience dealing with dissatisfied consumers or reclaiming missing accounts.
-Their special talent in this situation may be their ability to identify when someone is upset and rapidly mobilize a plan to diffuse and answer their issues.
+A highly gifted salesperson, for example, may have experience dealing with dissatisfied consumers or reclaiming lost accounts.
+His special talent in this situation may be his ability to identify when someone is upset and quickly develop a plan to diffuse and answer their issues.

 Acknowledge your most popular personality traits